OpenBankingUK/read-write-api-docs-pub/docs/v3.1.11/profiles/read-write-data-api-profile.md

 Wherever used, an ASPSP **must** define and document (on their developer portal) their own structure, usage and (mandatory/optional) requirements for Supplementary Data.

-An ASPSP **must not** use Supplementary Data if an element already exists in the OBIE standard that fulfils the requirement.
+An ASPSP **must not** use Supplementary Data if an element already exists in the OBL standard that fulfils the requirement.

 ## Security & Access Control